StanciuDragosIoan/codepill-frontend/posts/intro-to-web-dev/intro-to-web-dev.md

 title: "Intro to web Dev"
 date: "2021-04-07"
 image: request.jpg
-excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
+excerpt: As the title involves, this article represents an introduction to web development.
+We will see very briefly how the web works what are its main technologies (namely HTML , CSS and JavaScript).
 isFeatured: true
 ---

 Published **7th April 2021**.

 As the title involves, this article represents an introduction to web development.
 We will see very briefly how the web works and we will get a bit familiar with the main technologies of the web (namely HTML , CSS and JavaScript).
-Finally, after 'getting our feet wet' a bit, and understanding how everything works, we will build a little project together.

-This project will be a nice warm-up for future projects, and it will help you get familiar with how a JavaScript application is built, without any framework.
-This will help you regardless of which framework you will use (as you will build something using the full power of JavaScript, power on which all the hot frameworks now and I mean React, Angular or VueJS are built).

 ## How the web works